Table of Contents

-Depending on the accounting method your company chooses (or is forced to use by tax authorities), two words that you will come across regularly are “incurred” and “earned”.
-Let’s take a look at incurred revenue, earned revenue, and all the related accounting principles.
+Understanding the difference between earned and incurred is essential for accurate financial reporting.
+Depending on the accounting method your company chooses (or is forced to use by tax authorities), these two words will come up regularly.
+Let's take a look at incurred revenue, earned revenue, and all the related accounting principles.

 When money comes in and services are rendered on different timelines, it can be difficult to keep track of what invoices have been collected and who is still owed services.
 Baremetrics can help you keep track of your growing business by providing 26 metrics about your business: MRR, ARR, LTV, total customers, etc. Let's go through how that works below together.